United Airways: Controversies

 In June 2011, a court in London had ordered United Airways to repaint its fleet and change its name in the UK after a legal action was taken by American carrier United Airlines.
 Lawyers for United Airlines said that United Airways had "illegally violated" its trademark and "wrongly associated its services with" those of the American airline.
 The problem arose when United Airways had services to London Gatwick Airport, which may have confused passengers flying with United Airlines.

 In November 2012, United Airways was alleged of inflating its FY 2012–13 first-quarter earnings.
 The Securities and Exchange Commission later formed a panel to look into its irregularities.
 Earlier in an investigation, the Dhaka Stock Exchange found anomalies in preparing financial statements by United Airways.
 It also detected a manipulative trading pattern by an individual investor to create artificial demand for the airline shares.
 The carrier falsified its first quarter earnings' report to show positive earnings per share.
 United Airways later admitted that it did not show deferred tax in its financial statement.

 In April 2014, CAAB threatened to suspend the carrier's operations due to outstanding aeronautical and non-aeronautical fees of around BDT 770 million.
 The regulator also imposed a ban on sale or purchase of aircraft by United Airways until it clears all current and outstanding charges in the next one year.
 CAAB also criticised the airline for not making payments on-time in the past.
 Following an order from the High Court, CAAB temporarily renewed the airline's AOC.

 Destinations

 United Airways served the following destinations (as of August 2015):

-The airline ceased it's all domestic and international operations in 2016.
+The airline ceased all its domestic and international operations in 2016.